API & Integrations - Microsoft Attack Simulation Integration

 • Enhance overall security posture by proactively addressing human risk factors.

-This integration can be accessed from the Human Risk Command Center, which is available to all Mimecast Email Security Cloud Gateway customers.
+This integration can be accessed from the Human Risk Command Center, which is available to all Mimecast Email Security - MX customers.

 Considerations